How can we be reducing alcohol-related problems?

 Dr. Heath —

 Yes.
-It’s essential that we teach everyone the dangers of abusing alcohol.
-But in doing so we must be careful to distinguish between drinking in moderation and drinking abusively.
+It’s essential that we teach everyone the dangers of abuse.
+But in doing so we must be careful to distinguish between drinking in moderation and drinking too much.

-Societies that have few alcohol problems tend to view drinking in moderation as entirely acceptable.
-However, they view abusive drinking as totally unacceptable.
-And for anyone under any circumstances at any time.
+Societies that have few alcohol problems tend to view drinking in moderation as good.
+But they view abusive drinking as bad.
+And for anyone of any age.
+Or any circumstance.
+Or at any time.

 What else can we learn from other societies?

-In societies that successfully control alcohol abuse, young people usually learn how to drink at home from their parents.
+There are many cultures that successfully control alcohol abuse.
+In them, young people usually learn how to drink at home from their parents.
 In learning how to drink, they are also learning how not to drink.
 This helps promote moderation and reduces abuse.
-Importantly, this learning occurs in a caring, safe, supportive environment – – not in a raucous fraternity house or military barrack.
+Importantly, this learning occurs in a caring, safe, supportive environment.
+It doesn’t occur in a fraternity house or military barrack.

-Again, groups that promote abstinence as the only option tend to experience more problems among those who do drink.
+Some groups promote abstinence as the only option.
+They tend to have more problems among those who do drink.

 Thank you for sharing your experience and observations, Professor Heath.